Cynthia-mbesa/alx-higher_level_programming/0x02-python-import_modules/README.md

 	does some Maths, and prints the result

 2-args.py - program that prints the number of and the list of its arguments

+3-infinite_add.py - program that prints the result of the addition of all arguments